techtanzeel/collado-io/src/markdown/blog/iomando-20-behind/index.md

 Since [iomando is distance-agnostic](/blog/2013/betting-on-cellular) when it comes to fulfilling accesses requests, the most straight-forward and obvious geolocation-related feature was to create a geofence around an access point.

 In plain English, this simply means we draw a circle around an access with a certain radius — this is a distance set by an admin, which determines whether you are allowed to access or not.
-Then every time you tap the open button, the app will process your position, match it again the security radius, and decide — depending on whether you’re in or out of the circle — if you’re allowed to open.
+Then every time you tap the open button, the app will process your position, match it again the security radius, and decide — depending on whether you're in or out of the circle — if you're allowed to open.

 ![iomando app 2.0 — geolocation designs](./geolocations-designs.jpg "Some ideas that didn't make it to the final release")